alexenglish/VerusDirectory/README.md

 - [Community wiki](https://wiki.verus.io) - Howtos and other useful information
 - [Medium Blog](https://medium.com/veruscoin) - Medium blog with informative articles
 - [Verus Countdowns](https://countdown.verus.io) - Countdowns to block reward halvings and other milestones
-- [Secure Services Setup](https://github.com/alexenglish/SecureVerusSetup) - Security recommendations for the secure setup of systems for running Verus

 ## Repositories
 - [Main Verus Repository](https://github.com/VerusCoin/VerusCoin)
-- [VerusCoin GitHub](https://github.com/orgs/VerusCoin/repositories) - The (generally accepted as) canonical repositories of many Verus ecosystem/community projects
+- [VerusCoin GitHub](https://github.com/orgs/VerusCoin/repositories) - The (generally accepted by the community as) canonical repositories of many Verus ecosystem/community projects

 ## Communities
 - [Discord](https://verus.io/discord) - This is the primary and most active place to interface with the Verus Community